negative-seven/BetaRunners/README.md

 Usage:
 1. Download the latest [release](https://github.com/negative-seven/BetaRunners/releases)
-2. Unzip the files into the same directory as DepotDownloader
+2. Unzip the files into a directory of your choice
 3. Launch BetaRunners.exe
-4. Input your Steam username, Steam password, Steam Guard code (if applicable) and manifest number (the smaller the number, the older the game version)
+4. Input your Steam username, Steam password, Steam Guard code (if applicable) and game version
 5. Wait a bit
 6. Feel the nostalgia